 Clutter is a sign of uncontrolled excess.
 Too much stuff.
 Too many thoughts.
 Too many responsibilities.

 If “stuff” has taken over your space, getting rid of the things you no longer use or need will free up more than your floors and closets.
-Research shows clearing your physical space can help clear your mental space as well.

 - Ask yourself: Do I need this?
 Do I love this?
 Do I use this regularly?
-If the answer is “no,” recycle it, donate it, or throw it away.
+If the answer is “no,” recycle it, donate it or throw it away.

 - Take before-and-after photos as you tackle each area or room.
 Keeping track of your progress can help keep you motivated and actively involved in the decluttering process.